-During the visit, President Xi Jinping and his Serbian counterpart, Tomislav Nikolić, inked a joint statement to upgrade their two countries’ relations to a comprehensive strategic partnership, injecting fresh vigor into the China-Serbia traditional friendship and bringing more tangible benefits to the two peoples.
+During the visit, President Xi Jinping and his Serbian counterpart, Tomislav Nikolić, inked a joint statement to upgrade their two countries’ relations to a comprehensive strategic partnership, injecting fresh vigour into the China-Serbia traditional friendship and bringing more tangible benefits to the two peoples.

 On Saturday, the two heads of state witnessed the signing of a series of cooperation deals covering industrial capacity, finance, infrastructure, trade, energy, telecommunications, science, technology, local affairs, culture and tourism.

-Also on Saturday, Xi held separate meetings with Serbian Prime Minister Aleksandar Vučić and Parliament Speaker Maja Gojković to discuss promotion of bilateral ties in various fields.
+Also on Saturday, Xi held separate meetings with Serbian Prime Minister Aleksandar Vučić and Parliament Speaker Maja Gojković to discuss the promotion of bilateral ties in various fields.